Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Summary of main differences in export and import:

 Import data: When migrating Confluence Server or Data Center to Cloud, existing view data from Viewtracker is automatically imported to the Cloud with the Cloud Migration Assistant.
-When migrating from one on-premise instance to another (e.g., Server to Data Center), Viewtracker offers a manual export/import of the view data.
+When migrating from one on-premise instance to another instance, Viewtracker offers a manual export/import of the view data.
 Analytics for Confluence does not have the option to migrate existing data.

 Feature